bytebase/bytebase.com-old/content/docs/en/vcs-integration/name-and-organize-schema-files.md

 Bytebase currently supports following migration types:

 - [Schema migration](/docs/concepts/migration-types#schema-migration) - in this case, the file needs to use `migrate` as the keyword.
-- [Baseline migration](/docs/concepts/migration-types#baseline-migration) - in this case, the file needs to use `baseline` as the keyword.
-The first version of the migration script should **always be a baseline migration** so that Bytebase can establish the current state (the baseline) of the corresponding live database.
 - [Data change](/docs/concepts/migration-types#data-migration) - in this case, the file needs to use `data` as the keyword.

 #### Environment Name (Optional)